MoeHurmoz/Shoe-landing-page/README.md

 ## Live Demo Server

-You can view the live demo of the page [here](https://your-github-username.github.io/your-repo-name).
+You can preview the landing page at the following link: https://shoes-landing-page-moehurmoz.netlify.app